Wien-Aspern Airport: Red Army Occupation

 During the Red Army occupation, Wien-Aspern Airport primarily operated as a bomber base.

-On November 1954, aircraft such as the Soviet Mikoyan-Gurevich MiG-15 took off and landed daily.
+During November 1954, aircraft such as the Soviet Mikoyan-Gurevich MiG-15 took off and landed daily.
 Wien-Aspern Airfield was equipped with a mobile flight control station, a VHF antenna on the roof of the barracks building, and a radio installation located 20 meters east of the outer landing beacon.
-There also was a long-wire antenna, which has been dismantled by 16 November 1954.
+There also was a long-wire antenna, which had been dismantled by 16 November 1954.
 There was one Soviet fighter regiment and one bomber regiment operating 34 Petlyakov Pe-2s assigned to the airfield.
 It was reported that the bomber regiment was either brought up to strength, or a second regiment had been activated.

 Units

-The following are the Soviet units that were based in Wien-Apern during the Red Army occupation.
+The following are the Soviet units that were based in Wien-Apern during the Red Army occupation: